Sciss/sciss.github.io/_posts/2019-08-09-debian-stretch-to-buster.md

 newer version 2.2.12 promised relief.
 In this post, I want to summarise the hiccups I had to solve, which are probably particular to me coming from a system that was originally originally Jessie before its release.

-You can basically follow [this official instructions](https://www.debian.org/releases/buster/mips/release-notes/ch-upgrading.en.html) for upgrading.
+You can basically follow [the official instructions](https://www.debian.org/releases/buster/mips/release-notes/ch-upgrading.en.html) for upgrading.
 Looking through the
 [Issues to be aware of chapter](https://www.debian.org/releases/buster/mips/release-notes/ch-information.en.html), I took note of section 5.1.5 legacy network names.
 `70-persistent-net.rule` was the only file mentioning `eth0`, so it boiled down to commenting out the line in that file and rebooting.